RITIK100/practical.md/practical.md

     11
     11 is prime.

-# PRACTICAL 10.
-Write a C Program for function (using call by value)
+# 10. Write a C Program for function (using call by value)

     #include<stdio.h>
     void swap(int a,int b);